captaincoro11/Infonetica/README.md

 ```
 $ http://localhost:5232/workflow/instance/{definitionId}
 ```
-Replace the above {definitionId} with the one set isInitial = true
+Replace the above {definitionId} by bookingWorkflow if using above example

 4-> Moving From One State to Another
 ```
 $ http://localhost:5232/workflow/instance/{instanceId}/action/{actionId}
 ```
-Replace the above {instanceId} with the one which you get as a response from 3 and in place of {actionId} chose the one which suits your case
+Replace the above {instanceId} with the one which you get as a response from 3rd number API and in place of {actionId} chose the one which suits your case

 5-> Fetching the instance
 ```